Rakesh5699/FemaleDiabeticsPredication/README.md

-# FemaleDiabeticsPredication
+# FemaleDiabeticsPredicttion

-#### I have created app which is responsiable for predicting weather a women having diabetics or not..?
+#### I have created aan web app which is responsiable for predicting weather a women having diabetics or not..?
-#### This dataset was taken from one of kaggle competition. and i have deployed this by using heroku.
+#### This dataset was taken from one of the kaggle competition. and i have deployed this by using heroku.

 Please find the link for kaggle dataset: https://www.kaggle.com/datasets/mathchi/diabetes-data-set